Mercedes-Benz COMAND: COMAND-APS NTG5.0

-This is the last version to use the COMAND name and has been introduced in the 2013/2014 S class, 2014 GLA and C-class.
+This is the last version to use the COMAND name and was introduced in the 2013/2014 S class, the 2014 GLA and the C-class.
 It includes Mercedes Online Radio which is broadcast from Europe 24/7.
 The maps zoom in/out more smoothly and are enriched with graphics and functions.
-The core of the system is an Intel Atom (CPU) processor.
+The core of the system is an Intel Atom processor.